-The brass altar set is a gift from the St. Louis Friends of the Memorial.
+The brass altar set is a gift from the St. Louis Friends of the America's National Churchill Museum.

 The pulpit is from the Church of All Hallows, London, where it was installed in 1683.
 All hallows burned in the Great Fire of London and was rebuilt by Christopher Wren.
-The pulpit was probably designed by Wren and executed under his direction.
-The pulp lit was given to the memorial by the Diocese of London as a memorial to those who died on September 11, 2001.
+The pulpit was given to America's National Churchill Museum by the Diocese of London as a memorial to those who died on September 11, 2001.

 As a young fire warden in 1940, Noel Mander watched St. Mary burn.
-As a mature and distinguished organ builder, Mander built the 38-rank tracker organ for the Church in Fulton.
+As a mature and distinguished organ builder, Mander built the 38-rank tracker organ for the church at Westminster College.

 The 18th century organ case is from the Woolwich Parish Church, Kent.
 The organ contains two ranks of 18th century pipes.